 Of all the things you’ve experienced and committed to memory over your lifetime, why do some become associated with your personal and professional identity?

 At high school I was interested in pretty much everything except studying, and failed my university entrance exams the first time around.
 After resitting the exams a year later I landed a place at one of the bottom ranked universities in the UK.
-Evaluated by the norms of my immediate peers I was a failure.
+Compared to my immediate peers I was a failure.

 At university I obtained a BA in Development Economics, and eventually completed a MSc in User Interface Design.
 Aged 30 I took on my first corporate job —as a usability engineer for Nokia—where I was relatively weak compared to my better educated, more articulate peers.